 Thirdly: Two Bulgarian men later found to be living in the U.S. illegally, were crushed to death when the brakes failed on a piece of parked heavy equipment.
 Free rolling down the incline, the coal loader’s bucket sliced through an office trailer like butter, carrying it, the unfortunate men, and a portable toilet into the steel boxcar behind.
 Investigation efforts have been hampered by the presence of sewage spilled at the site.
 It was determined that the loaders brake lines had been chewed through, most likely by rats.
 Rail officials claimed no knowledge of the Bulgarian illegals. ”We have vagrants in our yards constantly.
 These two must have been squatting in one of our old office trailers.
 K&J Railroad is extremely saddened by last night’s tragedy.”

 Muggsy was heading over to the “Ya’ll Come" diner.
 In his mouth he carried thick stack of twenties in a greasy take out bag.
 He dropped the bag in the usual spot and woofed for Bubba.
 He emerged from the back of the diner with a nicely grilled T-bone steak, grilled mushrooms, and apple pie.

 “Yeah I heard you, I‘ll be celebratin’ too once I count my money.

 Muggsy finished his celebration meal and headed over to the park for his nap.
 He was tired and a little depressed.
 He was happy for those who would not be hurt any longer by evil men.
-But he was uneasy about being the one to end their life.
-Last night’s work made a total of eighteen this year, and it was only February.
+But he was uneasy about the killing.
+Last night’s work made a total of eighteen so far this year, and it was only April.